oconnor663/applied_crypto_2021_fall/sha256/readme.md

-Write a function like `sha256(message)`. ([This is it!](https://youtu.be/6v5VahaEL7s?t=438)) Inside it, use your `padding()` function to generate padding bytes for the message, and concatenate the message with its padding.
+Write a function like `sha256(message)`. ([This is it!](https://youtu.be/6v5VahaEL7s?t=438)) Inside it, use your `padding()` function to generate padding **bytes** (not hex) for the message, and concatenate the message with its padding.
 Create a `state` variable, whose starting value is `IV`.
 Then split the padded message up into 64-byte blocks and loop over the blocks, calling your `compress()` function on each one.
 For each call to `compress()`, use the current `state` value as input and assign the return value back to `state`.
 Once the block loop is finished, convert the final value of `state` into 32 bytes by encoding each of the 8 state words as a 4-byte **big endian** integer and concatenating them.
 Those 32 bytes are the return value of `sha256()`.

 > Debugging tips: Even if you've passed tests for all the previous problems,
 > and your `sha256()` function looks correct, sometimes you can still get the